 A great example of exploring the Swiss Alps the luxurious way is the Glacier Express.
 Since 1926, this train allows people to enjoy the mountain scenery from the comfort of their train seat, and even wine and dine along the way.

-The Northern and Southern Swiss Alps
+The northern and southern Swiss Alps

 Simplifying the layout of Switzerland at large, we can say that larger cities and industrial activities can be found in the relatively flat north and west (excluding the Jura mountains).
-Particularly the surroundings of big cities such as Basel, Zurich and Geneva are examples of that.
+Particularly the surroundings of big cities like Basel, Zurich and Geneva are examples of that.
 The Alps can be found in the southern half of the country.
 This is where nature is most impressive.

 Again greatly simplified: there are two types of landscapes in the Swiss Alps.
 North of the highest mountain tops, the landscape looks fresh and green.
 The Bernese Oberland and the northern half of Graubünden are good examples.
 The landscape south of these tops is drier and rougher.
 For instance, this holds for the Valais and the southern half of Graubünden: the Engadine.
 Both types of landscape have their charm.
 If you plan a tour across Switzerland, we would certainly advise to visit both.